bigacz/knights-travails/README.md

 ### TODO:

-Add mediaquery when screen is small to add how to below the boardgut
+Add mediaquery when screen is small to add how to below the board